CarolaneLFBV/codekeep/docs/index.md

       link: /contact

 features:
-- icon: 🔍
-  title: Problem Solver & Project Creator
-  details: Loves analyzing problems and creating projects—whether practical or purely fun.
-Focused on optimizing processes both in life and development.

 - icon: 📱
   title: Junior iOS Developer
   details: Turns ideas into apps with Swift and SwiftUI.
 Exploring frameworks like Core Data, SwiftData, and UIKit to sharpen iOS expertise.

-- icon: 🌐
+- icon: 🔍
-  title: Web Developer (on the side)
-  details: Expands skills beyond iOS through web development, using VueJS and NuxtJS to stay versatile and adaptable.
+  title: Problem Solver & Project Creator
+  details: Loves analyzing problems, optimizing processes and creating projects—whether practical or purely fun.

 - icon: 📚
   title: Lifelong Learner
   details: Passionate about learning and creating.
-Currently in the second year of a Master’s in Software Engineering and an apprenticeship at Unistra.
+Currently in the second year of a MsC  and an apprenticeship at Unistra.
 ---